You are currently viewing Myanmar Cuisine: A Complete Guide to Traditional Burmese Food

 Mohinga: Myanmar’s National Dish

-Mohinga is widely considered the national dish of Myanmar.
-This flavorful rice noodle soup is made with a fish-based broth infused with lemongrass, turmeric, onions, and garlic.
-It is often topped with crispy fritters, boiled eggs, and fresh herbs.
-Traditionally eaten for breakfast, Mohinga is now enjoyed throughout the day and can be found in street stalls and restaurants across the country.
+In addition, the dish is often topped with crispy fritters, boiled eggs, and fresh herbs.
+Although it is traditionally eaten for breakfast, many people enjoy Mohinga throughout the day.
+You can easily find it at street stalls and local restaurants across the country.

 Shan Noodles: A Northern Favorite